-Revision history: Formerly a part of the annually revised Student Handbook; established as a standalone policy in August 2022; technical edits performed in August 2023.
+Revision history: Formerly a part of the annually revised Student Handbook; established as a standalone policy in August 2022; technical edits performed in August 2023; technical edits performed in June 2024.

-Related policies: Academic Policies and Procedures; International Students Policy.
+Related policies: Academic Policies and Procedures; International Students Policy

-Scheduled Review Date: June 2024 (LL.M.
+Scheduled Review Date: March 2025 (LL.M.
 Offices; Vice Deans' Office)

-A. Master of Laws Program, the General LL.M .1 В. Master of Laws in Entertainment and Media .4
+- A. Master of Laws Program, the General LL.M. - B. Master of Laws in Entertainment and Media - C. Policy Revisions

-Southwestern offers two LL.M. degree programs: the General LL.M. for those who wish to design a curriculum that will most benefit their objectives and the LL.M. in Entertainment and Media Law.
+Southwestern offers two LL.M. degree programs: the General LL.M. for those who wish to design a curriculum that will most benefit their objectives and the LL.M. in Entertainment and Media.
 The two programs have distinct policies and requirements.
 Neither program is accredited by the ABA or a regional accreditor, which means that students in these programs cannot be awarded federal financial aid.
-Admissions into the General LL.M. for 2023-2024 have been suspended, except for the Siderman Human Rights Fellow and Armenia/Artsakh Fellow.
+Admissions into the General LL.M. for 2024-2025 have been suspended, except for the Siderman Human Rights Fellow and Armenia/Artsakh Fellow.

-Students enrolled in an LL.M degree program are subject to all other Southwestern policies not explicitly referred to in the Master of Laws Program Policies.
+Students enrolled in an LL.M. degree program are subject to all other Southwestern policies not explicitly referred to in the Master of Laws Program Policies.